 So how do you get past your hesitations and push yourself harder?
 First, you have to deal with the root of the problem, so try these 15 Easy Ways to Beat Everyday Anxiety.
 Next, firm up your fortitude with these Confidence-Boosting Tips from Real Women Age 9 to 99.
-And make your workout routine do double duty-try these 10 Yoga Poses for Confidence and The Confidence-Boosting Workout.

 If you can just squash stress and boost your confidence enough to get your butt out the door, the gym will take care of the rest-working out is, after all, our favorite stress reliever and confidence booster.